Wall Street ends higher with help from tech, energy

 NEW YORK (Reuters) - Wall Street indexes closed higher on Monday and the biggest drivers were technology and energy sectors as oil prices rose and investors waited for an expected U.S. Federal Reserve rate hike later in the week.

-Technology stocks were back in favour with the biggest boost from Apple Inc (AAPL.O) as investors eyed a continuation of strong fundamentals in the sector.
+Technology stocks were back in favor with the biggest boost from Apple Inc (AAPL.O) as investors eyed a continuation of strong fundamentals in the sector.

 “Investors are a little exhausted from the rise of the market and making sector moves,” said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.
 “They’re not willing to commit a whole lot of new money at these levels but they’re rotating a bit.
 Some of it is year-end tax planning.”